segment-boneyard/tower/README.md

   console.log('foo called');
 });

-// Emit an event on all sockets in this channel channel.broadcast('foo'); // foo called
+// Emit an event on all sockets in this channels channel.broadcast('foo'); // foo called

 // Disconnect from the channel